American Studies, full-time, second cycle programme (S2-AM)

 Academic areas: humanities and social science

-Academic fields: literature, history, political science, sociology, cultural studies
+Academic fields: history, political science, sociology, cultural studies, and literature

 The leading field: cultural studies

 The American Studies Center is an interdisciplinary research and higher-education institution of the University of Warsaw.
-Its faculty members specialize in various fields of knowledge about the US and Latin America—culture, literature, arts, film, media, history, economy, politics, history of ideas, society, and law.
+Its faculty members specialize in various fields of knowledge about the US and Western Hemisphere—culture, literature, arts, film, media, history, economy, politics, history of ideas, society, and law.

 The ASC has a full-time liberal arts master program.
 It lasts two years or four semesters.
-Instruction is in English by permanent and adjunct faculty.
+Instruction is in English by permanent, adjunct, and visiting faculty.
 Additionally, students are offered classes in Spanish.
-Among our permanent faculty are four US-born professors and one professor of political science from Mexico.
+Among our permanent faculty are Polish professors as well as professors from the US and Mexico.

 Our graduates are awarded MA degrees in American studies.
 They are familiar with facts and understand processes and cultural phenomena in both Americas.
 They are acquainted with theories explaining the complexity of relationships between the phenomena.
 They know how to identify, understand, describe, interpret, and explain the causes and the dynamics of cultural and social processes in both Americas.
 They know how to use various resources for this purpose and how to employ several research methods developed in humanities and social sciences.
 Their English is at least at B2+ level and – provided they take the Spanish language course - Spanish is at least at A2 level.